F9y4ng/GreasyFork-Scripts/index_en.md

 ## Feedback on issues

 **Note**: Unknown compatibility errors may occur using the `Beta, Dev, Canary, Nightly` test branches of browsers and script managers, and normally we don't fix bugs caused by test builds.
-Due to a very small probability of data being abnormally initialized, **Please back up your local data in time**!.
+Due to a very small probability of data being abnormally initialized, **Please back up your local data in time**!

 **Feedback Issues**: To report script errors or style issues, please send the **access URL** where the problem occurs when **only using this script**, the **browser version** used, **script manager version**, **error screenshots**, and the **operation process** or **error message** (if any).
 The problems you encounter may not be reproduced locally.